qili531011-del/Building-Modeling/README.md

 #### Gated Recurrent Unit Networks

-Gated Recurrent Unit, GRU, is another recurrent neural network architecture that uses gating mechanisms to capture temporal dependencies.
+Gated Recurrent Unit (GRU) is another recurrent neural network architecture that uses gating mechanisms to capture temporal dependencies.
 Compared with LSTM, GRU has a simpler structure with fewer parameters, typically using update and reset gates instead of separate input, forget, and output gates.

 A GRU-based thermal model can be represented as: